wany1601/Programming2/Assignment/P2 - Project01.md

     * the `itemNo` should increase by one every time a book is created.
 2. Constructor with `title`, `authors` and the inherited data members
     * set the `itemNo` as this pattern `B0001` (uppercase letter 'B' followed by a 4 digits number)
-    * the category can only be `{"history", "science", "cook", "art", "sports", "others"}`
 3. Copy constructor
 4. `equals()` and `hashCode()`
     * consider all data members defined in the `Book` class, and `category` and `price` from the `Item` class